 - The Library pursues licenses to online resources that are available for multiple simultaneous users both on and off-campus through IP authentication.

 - Priority is given to faculty, staff, and student requests.

-- The Library uses the following additional criteria when deciding on new subscriptions, purchases or renewals: usage statistics; ease of use, including the search functions and other features of the database; cost, including whether a discount is available through our consortia or licensing partners such as NYU; utility to the entire Mount Sinai community or to research and academic areas prioritized by Mount Sinai; whether interlibrary loan is permitted; and whether mobile applications or mobile site access is included in the license.
+- The Library uses the following additional criteria when deciding on new subscriptions, purchases or renewals: usage statistics; ease of use, including the search functions and other features of the database; cost, including whether a discount is when licensing; utility to the entire Mount Sinai community or to research and academic areas prioritized by Mount Sinai; whether interlibrary loan is permitted; and whether mobile applications or mobile site access is included in the license.

 - Perpetual Access versus Subscription Models: The Library will determine whether to purchase perpetual access or a renewable subscription to a resource on a case by case basis.
 Criteria include: cost, length of time material is needed, availability of both options; and whether additional content will be added to a title in the future.

-- If a monograph or textbook is considered a core reference or is required reading for a course, The Library may collect the current edition in both online and paper format.
+- If a monograph or textbook is considered a core reference or is required reading for a course, The Library may collect the current edition in both online and print format.

 - A textbook is defined as a core text primarily if it is included in the current version of the Doody's Core Titles list (http://www.doody.com/dct/)